UnforeseenOcean/c4/README.md

 Mor-rask - (cr4sh3r)

-Some technical issues:
+Some technical issues (they may occur) :

 Make sure:

-- Your python path is C:\Python27;
+- You've got python 2.7 installed;
-- Your pyinstaller path is C:\Python27\PyInstaller-2.1, even if you are not using this version;
 - You are running the program as an administrator;
 - You've got all the required modules on your computer;
 - You are using it with the AUTHORIZATION and the AWARENESS of the computer's owner;